 With its infamous Bloody Mary Happy Hour and mix of good food and clever design items for sale, Market On Main has become one of the city’s favourite Sunday outings (10am–3pm), with the chance to picnic under olive trees tucking into traditional South African foods such as bunny chows (curry served in a hollowed out bun), boerie rolls (a type of hotdog made with really delicious, proper sausage), and snoek on roosterbrood (a type of fish on toasted bread).
-There’s also a night market (7–11pm) here on the first Thursday of each month (Feb–Dec).
+There’s also a night market here around once a month -- check the Facebook page for upcoming events.

 While Maboneng serves up regular events and happenings to keep things fresh, it’s also continually expanding, incorporating new buildings that mix retail, exhibition, workshop, offices, and residential space.
 It’s become cool to live in this part of town – especially for those who work here.
-Some of the creative types and entrepreneurs can be seen peddling their ideas via laptops at tables on the sidewalk outside Uncle Merv’s milkshake-slash-smoothie shop, one of the many small businesses bringing neighbourhood flavour to the precinct.
-Further down the drag, mighty Cape Town-based artisan coffee roasters, Origin have earmarked premises for their new operation, too.
+Some of the creative types and entrepreneurs can be seen peddling their ideas via laptops at tables on the sidewalk outside one of the many small businesses bringing neighbourhood flavour to the precinct.
+Further down the drag, you'll find mighty Cape Town-based artisan coffee roasters, Origin.

 A fifteen-minute (sometimes longer) drive across town, Braamfontein was always pretty busy, but tended to revolve around office block activity and the academic pursuits at the large Wits University campus that straddles one section of this neighbourhood.

 Various entrepreneurial projects were launched to bring a new vitality and sense of life to Braamies, as it’s affectionately known.
-70 Juta offers a dozen-or-so boutiques (such as RawHanger, Me.co and Superbly You), pop-up design stores and galleries under one roof, along with one of Jo’burg’s new-generation coffee shops, Post, which lures a mixed crowd with its fresh food and barista-finished coffees.
+Play Braamfontein offers a dozen-or-so boutiques (such as Me and You Clothing), pop-up design stores and galleries under one roof, along with one of Jo’burg’s new-generation coffee shops, Post, which lures a mixed crowd with its fresh food and barista-finished coffees.

-And then there’s The Beach, a rooftop patch of sand trying very had to emulate the seaside, but instead doing a better job of being a high-altitude bar with a relaxed atmosphere (and limitless Grolsch with your entry ticket; Sat 1–7pm).
+And then there’s The Beach, a rooftop patch of sand trying very had to emulate the seaside, but instead doing a better job of being a high-altitude bar with a relaxed atmosphere.

-Meanwhile, The Living Room is another upstairs restaurant – back in Maboneng – proving its mettle as the latest down-to-earth, unpretentious socialising spot where fun-loving Joburgers hang out in a thriving rooftop garden, surrounded by dreamcatchers and drooping hammocks, with a eco-conscious menu and regular music events.
-Creating the kind of laid-back, carefree vibe that money-centric Johannesburg secretly adores.
+Meanwhile, The Living Room is another upstairs restaurant – back in Maboneng – proving its mettle as the latest down-to-earth, unpretentious socialising spot where fun-loving Joburgers hang out in a thriving rooftop garden.
+Surrounded by dreamcatchers and drooping hammocks, it has an eco-conscious menu, regular music events, and the kind of laid-back, carefree vibe that money-centric Johannesburg secretly adores.

 Written by Keith Bain